Fudan-iGEM/2025-wiki/pages/entrepreneurship.md

-## 5. Going to market ：Strategies and roadmap
+## 5. Marketing ：Business Strategies and Roadmap

 #### 5.1 Our mission